lennijusten/Kaikoura/README.md

 # Kaikoura Earthquake
-Contains scripts to read, filter, and process geoligical data.
+Contains scripts to read, filter, and process seismic waveform data.

 The waveform_dsp.py script creates displays the probability output from the PhaseNet neural network seismic wave detection algorithm and compares it with human picks.
 Sample plots are shown in the repository.